Gauge theories from scattering amplitudes with minimal assumptions: Self-interactions of spin 1 particles

-Note that CP invariance\footnote{The distinction for massless particles between CP and P is essentially linguistic.}, or equivalently, T invariance, defined in their simplest form without color rotations or intrinsic phases, would imply that $f_{ab}^c$ is purely imaginary.
+Note that CP invariance or, equivalently, T invariance, defined in their simplest form without color rotations or intrinsic phases, would imply that $f_{ab}^c$ is purely imaginary.
 This is again a basis-dependent statement.
 At any rate, at the level of cubic amplitudes CP does not give any new information about the antisymmetry of $f$.
 We will not assume CP symmetry in this paper, but we discuss the emergent CP invariance of gluon interactions in section~\ref{sec:CP}.